 It may seem that I’m contradicting what I’ve just said, but holes can help keep a dog warm too.
 As the weather turns cold, the deeper layers of the earth remain a few degrees warmer.

-If your dog is feeling a bit chilly then digging down to the warmer layers will provide them with a warm bed for a while.
+If your dog feels a bit chilly, then digging down to the warmer layers will provide them with a warm bed for a while.
 Unless you are in a constantly cold environment, this type of digging should only be seasonal.

 What to do

-If your dog is cold, and they spend most of their time outside, make sure they have a good shelter.
+If your dog is cold and spends most of their time outside, make sure they have a good shelter.
 Provide blankets or a warm bed.
 An old duvet makes a good choice as dogs like to bury into their ‘nests’.

 Buried treasure, X marks the spot

-Some dogs like to bury things.
+Some dogs like to dig holes to bury things.
 It may be food, toys or your old slippers.
 Anything that your dog may think is valuable goes into a freshly dug vault.

 In evolutionary terms burying things was a survival behaviour.
 As there were no guarantees of regular food, dogs would store any excess in a cool, safe place.
 Buried food was better preserved and safer from rivals that may want to steal it.

-Although most of our dogs have regular access to food this hoarding instinct is still strong in a lot of dogs.
-Even if they don’t bury items in the garden, some dogs will hide their toys in their beds or under sofas.
+Although most of our dogs have regular access to food, this hoarding instinct is still strong in many dogs.
+Even if they don’t bury items in the yard, some dogs hide their toys in their beds or under sofas.

 What to do

-Although your dog may have an intense desire to hide their treasure you can manage the behaviour.
-If your dog buries food there’s a good chance that they are not hungry.
+Although your dog may have an intense desire to hide its treasure, you can manage the behavior.
+If your dog buries food, there’s a good chance that they are not hungry.

 Occasionally if a dog is fed one large meal a day, they may want to save some of it for later.
 Try breaking your dog’s meal into two or three smaller portions that you can give to them throughout the day.

 Toys are also a treasure that lots of dogs like to keep safe.
 Sometimes having too many toys at once can cause a dog to bury them.
-Similar to having excess food your dog will want to keep the excess toys safe for later use.
+Like having excess food, your dog will want to keep the excess toys safe for later use.

-However, if your dog is still digging holes in your garden despite your best efforts to stop them.
-Try creating a designated digging spot.
-A special area for your dog to indulge in digging activity is a great way of encouraging your dog’s natural behaviour but in a way that doesn’t impact your relationship.
+However, if your dog is still digging holes in your garden despite your best efforts to stop them, try creating a designated digging spot.
+A special area for your dog to indulge in its love to dig is a great way of encouraging your dog’s natural behavior but in a way that doesn’t impact your relationship.

 Let me entertain you

-Leaving your dog for long periods, unsupervised in an outside space is a recipe for disaster.
+Leaving your dog for long periods unsupervised in an outside space is a recipe for disaster.
 Dogs need interaction and mental stimulation as well as physical exercise.
-Dogs that are bored tend to dig deeper holes.
+Bored dogs tend to dig deeper holes.

 You may find that holes appear all over the garden rather than in one particular place.
-However, if you find the holes are primarily near garden perimeters, then your dog is looking for an escape route.
-Dogs look to escape primarily for three reasons
+However, if you find the holes are primarily near garden perimeters, then your dog is trying to escape.
+Dogs look to escape primarily for three reasons.